hulyak/forked-A-B-Index-Optimizer/TIGER_CLOUD_SETUP.md

 # Tiger Cloud Setup & Deployment Guide

-## 🎯 For Hackathon Judges & Testers

 This guide helps you deploy and test the Forked A/B Index Optimizer on Tiger Cloud.

----

 ## Prerequisites